kubernetes-sigs/llm-instance-gateway/docs/proposals/002-api-proposal/proposal.md

-// TargetModel represents a deployed model or a LoRA adapter. type TargetModel struct {
+// TargetModel represents a deployed model or a LoRA adapter.
+The
+// TargetModelName is expected to match the name of the LoRA adapter
+// (or base model) as it is registered within the model server.
+Inference
+// Gateway assumes that the model exists on the model server and is the
+// responsibility of the user to validate a correct match.
+Should a model fail
+// to exist at request time, the error is processed by the Instance Gateway,
+// and then emitted on the appropriate ModelGroup object. type TargetModel struct {
         // The name of the adapter as expected by the ModelServer.
         TargetModelName string